| Aragorn opened the door wearing

 Dínendal nodded.

-"Thank you Master Dínendal," said Legolas, "you
+"Thank you, Master Dínendal," said Legolas,

-your thoughts so far."
+value hearing your thoughts so far."

-As Legolas, Eowyn and Fingolfin approached the banqueting hall,
+As Legolas, Eowyn, and Fingolfin approached the banqueting hall,

 they could already hear a commotion, and when they arrived, they